 OncoCyte (OCX) Gets a Buy Rating from Needham

-Needham analyst Stephen Unger assigned a Buy rating to OncoCyte (OCX) today and set a price target of $2.00.
-The company’s shares closed last Wednesday at $1.75.
+Needham analyst Stephen Unger reiterated a Buy rating on OncoCyte (OCX) today and set a price target of $2.00.
+The company’s shares closed last Tuesday at $1.49, close to its 52-week low of $1.15.

 See today’s analyst top recommended stocks >>